SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 }
 ```

-Spry is another one of my favourite framework not only because it has a cute name but also because it is very flexible.
-If you like to define routes you can use their [spry_router](https://pub.dev/packages/spry_router) package or if you are like me and loves file based routing you can have [spry_fsrouter](https://pub.dev/packages/spry_fsrouter) and it has a lot of [first party packages](https://pub.dev/packages?q=publisher%3Aodroe.com+spry).
+Spry is another one of my favorite frameworks not only because it has a cute name but also because it is very flexible.
+If you like to define routes you can use their [spry_router](https://pub.dev/packages/spry_router) package or if you are like me and loves file-based routing you can have [spry_fsrouter](https://pub.dev/packages/spry_fsrouter) and which has a lot of [first-party packages](https://pub.dev/packages?q=publisher%3Aodroe.com+spry).

 ### Fiber (Go)